trans-travel/trans-travel/us/ks.md

  * Trans medical care is legal for all ages
- * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+ * Federal regulations protecting trans people in were blocked in Kansas due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.